jonathanfox5/gogadget/docs/pages/getting_started/example_use_case.md

 [external_resources]
 # Set the paths of the resources on my hard drive
-# Since this is the configuration for my windows pc, I need to replace backslashes with double backslashes
+# Since this is the configuration for my windows pc, I need to replace backslashes with double backslashes to make this a valid file
-# The tool *should* fix it if I only typed single backslashes but it's best to get it correct to begin with!
+# gogadget *should* automatically fix it if single backslashes are used but it's best to get it correct to begin with!
 word_exclude_spreadsheet = "C:\\languages\\it\\ita_exclude.xlsx"
 dictionary_file = "C:\\languages\\it\\it_to_en.json"
 word_audio_directory = "C:\\languages\\it\\word_audio"

 [anki]
 # Changed the `include_words_with_no_definition` to False.
-By filtering out words not in the dictionary, this has the effect of filtering out proper nouns and non-target language words
+# By filtering out words not in the dictionary, this has the effect of filtering out proper nouns and non-target language words
 # The reason why this is not default behaviour is that it would cause Anki decks to have no cards if the user hasn't set a dictionary
 extract_media = "True"
 include_words_with_no_definition = "False"